Ultimate Tableau Review: Know What Users Really Think

 • Sharing dashboards across teams or with clients

-But it’s especially popular in industries like finance, retail, healthcare, and tech, where data is critical to daily decisions.
+Tableau is used by small teams and large enterprises alike.
+It’s especially popular in industries like finance, retail, healthcare, and tech, where data is critical to daily decisions.

 Also, here are a few different Tableau products: